When shopping for an intruder alarm, the “Grade” is one of the most important criteria to check.

 - These tests assess the alarm’s ability to sound the alarm in the event of a break-in and keep an event history.
-Lab technicians will look at the location of the sirens, the siren’s volume and duration.
-As well as how the alarm keeps a log of events
+Lab technicians will look at the location of the sirens, the siren’s volume, duration and ability to withstand tampering.

 Why aren’t all alarms Graded?

-Not all burglar alarms are Graded.
-The time and financial investment put many manufacturers off.
+Not all burglar alarms are graded.
+It’s not compulsory and the time and financial investment put many manufacturers off.
 It’s also something that many consumers don’t even know about, not unless they’ve owned a graded alarm before, or read an article like this one!

-Most of the ‘disruptor’ smart alarms from America’s tech giants aren’t graded.
+Most of the ‘disruptor’ smart alarms from America aren’t graded.
 It’s partly because the US doesn’t have the same product standards as we have in the UK and Europe.
 It’s also why false alarms have become such a problem there.

 What are the pros of Graded alarms?

-Minimises false alarms.
-As part of the certification process, Graded alarms are tested for all the common issues that cause false alarms, from a bug flying in front of a motion sensor, to a window with a contact sensor vibrating in the wind.
+- Minimises false alarms.
+Graded alarms are tested for all the common issues that cause false alarms, from a bug flying in front of a motion sensor, to a football hitting a window with a contact sensor.

-Can offer monitoring with a police response.
+- Can offer 24/7 monitoring with a police response.
 If the alarm is Graded then the alarm receiving centre, which monitors the alarm, can request a Category 1 “Immediate Response” when 2 sensors are activated.
 The police will attend the property as quickly as possible and secure it.
-This reduces the burglars time significantly and more likely to result in an arrest.

 What are the cons of Graded alarms ?